-Data from the Office of National Statistics shows that the last time deprivation information was collected in 2007, Ribble Valley had the lowest level of deprivation in the East Lancashire region.
+In 2010 the indices of deprivation were updated.
+This information has subsequently been published and shows that Ribble Valley continues to have the lowest level of deprivation in the Lancashire region.
 Graph 2 shows the average super output area (SOA) scores for each Local Authority area.